syn2cat/pidor/README.txt

 ssh to pi@<ip address>
-if that does not work, edit the SD card and put into etc/rc.local "/etc/init.d/ssh start" sudo bash   # all is installed under root apt-get install php-curl # for twitter apt-get install git # for getting this apt-get install wiringpi # bor the buttons and stuff
+if that does not work, edit the SD card and put into etc/rc.local "/etc/init.d/ssh start" sudo bash   # all is installed under root apt-get install php5-curl # for twitter apt-get install git # for getting this apt-get install wiringpi # bor the buttons and stuff

 cp -p systemfiles/sudoers.d/* /etc/sudoers.d/

+mkdir /root/var    # kinda important
 put your ssh key in git and on the pi's /root/.ssh

 cd /root